Yanzziang/Transition_Disorder_Prediction/README.md

 **4. Usage**

-The generation of structural features is on the basis of article below.
+The generation of structural features is on the basis of articles below.
 1. R. Heffernan, K. Paliwal, J. Lyons, A. Dehzangi, A. Sharma, J. Wang, A. Sattar, Y. Yang* and Y. Zhou*.
 Improving prediction of secondary structure, local backbone angles, and solvent accessible surface area of proteins by iterative deep learning.
 Scientific Reports 2015(5)
 2. R. Heffernan, K. Paliwal, J. Lyons, A. Dehzangi, A. Sharma, J. Wang, A. Sattar, Y. Zhou* and Y Yang*.
 Highly accurate sequence-based prediction of half-sphere exposures of amino acid residues in proteins.
 Bioinformatics 2016.
 15;32(6):843-9.